There’s a secret about the quarterly performance review process they don’t tell new managers.

 The goal is to have your manager share examples of high performance.

-Say you’re told to focus on developing your skills in a specific behavior.
+Say you’re told to focus on developing your project estimation skills.
 Ask what people have done in the past.
 Managers should have multiple examples to give you.
 You can use this information to focus your skill development.

 With promotions, it’s a similar approach, but on a larger scale.
 You need to show that your contributions represent performance the next level.